capitano-futuro/hello-world/README.md

 Why am I hearing, that Monero is broken from an outsider and not from Monero developers?

 It all boils down to greed.
 Maybe Monero, the community and the movement was about privacy in the beginning.
 The need and advantages of private cryptos are till today persistent.
 Privacy should be a fundamental right and one of the main characteritics of a functioning currency.
 But down the road big problems were discovered with Monero.
 Serious problems no one had a satisfying answer to.
-Now, shut it all down, expose the threats to the community and risk to loose reputation and coinmarketcap-ranking or keep the party going?
-They chose poorly.
+Now, shut it all down, expose the threats to the crypto-community and risk to loose money, reputation and coinmarketcap-ranking or keep the party going?
+Of course, they chose poorly.
 Biiiiitconnnneeeeeeeeeeeect, comes to mind, the last one turns off the lights.

-Is Monero an NSA/(or other intelligence agency) honey pot?
+Could Monero be an NSA/(or other intelligence agency) honey pot?

+Everything is possible.

 How do the rumours about Fluffy and Alphabay support that theory?

 Nah, my feel of the guy is, that he is what he says he is (a pump and dump scammer, that happened to be in the right place at the right time).

 “I thought, ‘I’m going to pump it and dump it,’ because I was interested and taking the ideas and implementing them in bitcoin.
 The bitcoin code base was far more interesting to me than monero, and I thought, ‘I’m not going to work on this codebase, it’s terrible,'” he recalls. - fluffypony aka Riccardo Spagni on Monero https://www.coindesk.com/drugs-code-icos-moneros-long-road-blockchain-mainstream

+Are you a cultist, who doesn't want to believe me?
+Try that:

+Ask Monero community and Monero developers about those vulnerabilities.
+Let me guess the answer is always "already debunked".
+What happens when you point out the specific references being made on my site?
+Do you get banned as well?

+Further questions that come up my mind regarding that topic: [don't know if you want to include them or not]

+We are in need for private cryptos?
+Monero can't live up to its promise.
+What would be the best alternatives in your opinion?

+What is your opinion on Zcash?
+What is your opinion on Grim?
+What is your opinion on Bitcoins coinjoin?
+What is your opinion on the privacy integrated feature at handcash BSV wallet?
+What is your opinion on optional privacy Dash - Digital Cash is offering over his paid service-masternode-network?
+What is your opinion on Verge, Horizon?

+paragraph 1: [a dozen? is that true? one FAQ down below speaks about 4 ways, that you know and refering to the articles]

+q1 who are you: [not that I care, but I wd erase the last phrase.
+Everybody is nowadays a neo-nazi.
+Today we have WSB - wallstreetbets smeared as far right-wing antisemites by the establishment.]

+q1 + q2: [you could split those 2 questions, to bring more order in]